|

 fast.

-I finally got the tractor lined up again and headed on down the
+up again and headed on down the

 row.
 I wiped my forehead with my sleeve, and sure enough, I knocked my